Amortized Bethe Free Energy Minimization for Learning MRFs: Experiments

-To further motivate the results of this section let us begin by considering using approximate inference techniques to learn \textit{directed} 3rd order neural HMMs, which are obtained from the joint distribution above by having each factor output a normalized distribution, making $\Z = 1$.
-In particular, we attempt to learn a $K=30$ state 3rd order neural HMM on sentences from the Penn Treebank~\citep{Marcus1993} (using the standard splits and preprocessing by \citet{Mikolov2011}) of length at most 30.
-The top part of Table~\ref{tab:hmms} compares the NLL on the validation set obtained by learning such an HMM with exact inference against learning it with several variants of discrete VAE~\citep{Rezende2015,Kingma2014} and the REINFORCE~\citep{Williams1992} gradient estimator, namely: (1) using a fully factorized (i.e., mean field) approximate posterior over the $z_t$ obtained by running a bidirectional LSTM over $\boldx$ and feeding the hidden state at each time step to an affine layer followed by a softmax, together with an input dependent baseline~\citep{Mnih2014} for variance reduction; (2) the 10-sample IWAE~\citep{Burda2015} version of (1); (3) using a \textit{first-order} neural HMM conditioned on $\boldx$ as the variational distribution, which is sampled from exactly using quantities calculated with the forward algorithm~\citep{rabiner1989tutorial,chib1996calculating,scott2002bayesian,zucchini2016hidden}.
-We provide more details on these architectures and approaches in the Supplementary Material.
-As we can see, exact inference significantly outperforms the approximate methods, perhaps due to the difficulty in controlling the variance of the ELBO gradient estimators.
+We now consider learning a $K \niceeq 30$ state 3rd order directed neural HMM on sentences from the Penn Treebank~\citep{Marcus1993} (using the standard splits and preprocessing by \citet{Mikolov2011}) of length at most 30.
+The top part of Table~\ref{tab:hmms} compares the average NLL on the validation set obtained by learning such an HMM with exact inference against learning it with several variants of discrete VAE~\citep{Rezende2015,Kingma2014} and the REINFORCE~\citep{Williams1992} gradient estimator.
+In particular, we consider two inference network architectures: \begin{itemize} \item Mean Field: we obtain approximate posteriors $q(z_t \given x_{1:T})$ for each timestep $t$ as $\softmax(\boldQ \, \mathrm{LayerNorm}(\bolde_{x_t} \, {+} \, \boldh_t))$, where $\boldh_t \in \reals^{d_2}$ is the output of a bidirectional LSTM~\citep{Hochreiter1997,graves2013hybrid} run over the observations $x_{1:T}$, $\bolde_{x_t}$ is the embedding of token $x_t$, and $\boldQ \in \reals^{K \times d_2}$. \item 1st Order: Instead of assuming the approximate posterior $q(z_{1:T} \given x_{1:T})$ factorizes independently over timesteps, we assume it is given by the posterior of a first-order (and thus more tractable) HMM.
+We parameterize this inference HMM identically to the neural directed HMM above, except that it conditions on the observed sequence $x_{1:T}$ by concatenating the averaged hidden states of a bidirectional LSTM run over the sequence onto the $\bolde_k$. \end{itemize} For the mean field architecture we consider optimizing either the ELBO with the REINFORCE gradient estimator together with an input dependent baseline~\citep{Mnih2014} for variance reduction, or the corresponding 10-sample IWAE objective~\citep{Burda2015}.
+When the 1st Order HMM inference network is used, we sample from it exactly using quantities calculated with the forward algorithm~\citep{rabiner1989tutorial,chib1996calculating,scott2002bayesian,zucchini2016hidden}.
+We provide more details in the Supplementary Material.

+As the top of Table~\ref{tab:hmms} shows, exact inference significantly outperforms the approximate methods, perhaps due to the difficulty in controlling the variance of the ELBO gradient estimators.